Who says Jesus is God, anyway?

 Inspired by/adapted from Wayoflife.org.

-5 responses to “Who says Jesus is God, anyway?”
+5 thoughts on “Who says Jesus is God, anyway?”

 But, to answer your questions: Jesus could be about His Father’s business because though the Father is God and Jesus is God, Jesus is not the Father: both persons of the Trinity have a separate personality and separate activities or ministries.